ayakashi-io/ayakashi-io.github.io/docs/guide/building-a-complete-scraping-project.md

 Our `getRepoInfo` will run for each repo link we yield in our `getTrendingRepos` scraper.

-And here are our props (check the new prop command from above to generate the files).
+And here are our props (check the new prop command from above on how to generate the files).

 `props/infoProps.js`